ganelson/inform-evolution/proposals/0015-world-model-enforcement.md

 for a backdrop `B` can only return the room it's currently in, `R holds B` only if `R` is that current location.
 This is not an inconsistency on a careful reading of the consistency rules above, but it can be a surprise.
-If the Brass Door is between the Blue Room and the Green Room, then nevertheless only one of these tests will be true at any given time:

-	if the Blue Room holds the Brass Door, ... if the Green Room holds the Brass Door, ...
+If the Brass Door is between the Blue Room and the Green Room, then only one of `the Blue Room holds the Brass Door` and `the Green Room holds the Brass Door` will be true, and it will not always be easy to be sure which.

 ## The carrying relation